Staples-Inc/snap-plugin-collector-nginx/README.md

 We currently have no future plans for this plugin.
 If you have a feature request, please add it as an issue and/or submit a pull request

 ## License
-This plugin is Open Source software released uder the Apache 2.0 [License](LICENSE)
+This plugin is Open Source software released under the Apache 2.0 [License](LICENSE)